 My cats LOVE these snacks:

+If you’d like to start making your pet’s food from scratch (dogs are easier to please), Dinner Pawsible is a good book.
 Be sure to make any changes in your pet’s diet gradually to introduce them to new tastes and avoid stomach upsets.
 If your furry friend has digestive or health issues, run this information by your vet.